 Submitted 09/09/2023

-This story is intended to convey a personal experience and, because every person’s experience is unique, should not be relied upon as a substitute for professional healthcare advice.
+This story is intended to convey a personal experience and should not be relied upon as a substitute for professional medical advice.